metareflection/plti-class/schedule.md

 ### Tuesday, October 8

-Dennis leads a session on Hoare logic and how to semi-automatically verify it using SMTs.
+Dennis leads a session on Hoare logic and how to semi-automatically verify it via verification conditions.

 Paper of the day (FM'23): _HHLPy: Practical Verification of Hybrid Systems using Hoare Logic_ ([PDF](https://arxiv.org/pdf/2210.17163), [code](https://github.com/bzhan/mars/tree/master/hhlpy))